Classical Statistical simulation of Quantum Field Theory: Complex noises

-As mentioned in~\cite{Holdom:2006tt}, if the probability distributions differ from the Gaussian ones, the 4-point function has extra terms although 1- and 2-point functions are kept same.
-That is if the coefficient in~(\ref{j4}) is different from $m!$, the 4-point function has extra terms.
-We can similarly show the expectation value of the $n$-point function is same as that in quantum field theory and this is the reason why we should take the Gaussian distribution and can not take other distributions.
-Since the general $n$-point functions are same as those in quantum field theory, the expectation values of any function of $\phi_0(x)$ are all real in our classical theory.

-Since we have shown that the expectation value of general $n$-point functions recovers the $n$-point function in quantum field theory, it is now trivial that the expectation value of energy computed from $\phi_0(x)$ is the energy of zero point energy in quantum field theory.
-However we give the computation,
+As mentioned in~\cite{Holdom:2006tt}, if the probability distributions differ from the Gaussian ones, the 4-point function has extra terms although 1- and 2-point functions are kept the same.
+Therefore we should use the Gaussian distribution and we can check the n-point function for any value of $n$ is equal to that in quantum field theory.
+Thus we have constructed a statistical theory which is equivalent with a free real scalar quantum field theory.
+Since we have shown that the n-point function recovers the n-point function in quantum field theory, the expectation value of energy is the same as the zero point energy in quantum field theory.

 where $k_0=+\sqrt{\vec{k}_i^2+m^2}$.